 Some of Bonaventure's members who contributed to Hunt's video included Fr.
 Dan Riley, O.F.M., guardian of Mt.
-Irenaeus, Dr. Leigh Simone, associate professor of modern languages, Anthony Solomon, coach of the SBU's men's basketball team, Thomas Chew, senior and president of the Student Government Association and Sr. Margaret Carney, O.S.F., S.T.D., president of the University.
+Irenaeus, Dr. Leigh Simone, associate professor of modern languages, Anthony Solomon, coach of the SBU's men's basketball team, Thomas Chew, senior and president of the Student Government Association and Sr. Margaret Carney, O.F.M., S.T.D., president of the University.

-The video also offered a few perspectives on our Franciscan heritage, and how it sets us apart from other academic institutions of higher learning, how it makes us unique and how it's our values that bind our community together and allow us to continue forward.
+The video also offered a few perspectives on our Franciscan heritage, and how it sets us apart from other academic institutions of higher learning, how it makes us unique and how it's our mature fusion of twang, grit, energy and libido - an approach she first perfected in the songs of other writers.